Swordplay & Swashbucklers

 Pirates by majority vote could override their captains anytime but in action, and a larger crew would doubtless never have permitted women aboard as equals.
 In general, women were forbidden among early eighteenth century pirates except as prisoners, and even then pirates preferred to keep them away out of fear of indiscipline among the crew.

 Red dresses pop up in other pirate or pirate-associated films as well, but it’s hard to tell if they qualify as tropes.
-Red is a popular dress color, after all.
+Red is a popular dress color, after all: it stands out well and is often associated with temperament and sexual license, accurate or not.

 In 1952’s Blackbeard the Pirate starring Robert Newton, heroine and damsel-in-distress Linda Darnell, in the scene most often used for advertising posters and lobby cards, is often depicted in red rather than the actual dark blue in the film.
 Clearly, there is marketing value in placing a woman in red clothing.
 In some cases she is even depicted as redheaded rather than as raven-haired as in the film and in life.